Unity-Technologies/ml-agents/docs/Training-Self-Play.md

 See the trainer configuration and agent prefabs for our Tennis example environment for an example.

-## Training with self-play
+## Best Practices Training with Self-Play

-Training with self-play adds additional confounding factors to the usual issues faced by reinforcement learning in general.
-This guide contains some discussion of the self-play hyperparameters and intuitions for tuning them.
+Training with self-play adds additional confounding factors to the usual issues faced by reinforcement learning.
+In general, the tradeoff is between the skill level and generality of the final policy and the stability of learning.

-The general tradeoff is between speed/generality/stability of learning
+Training against a set of slowly or unchanging adversaries with low diversity results in a more stable learning process than training against a set of quickly changing adversaries with high diversity.
+With this context, this guide discusses the exposed self-play hyperparameters and intuitions for tuning them.

 ## Hyperparameters

 ### Reward Signals

+We make the assumption that the final reward in a trajectory corresponds to the outcome of an episode.
+A final reward of +1 indicates winning, -1 indicates losing and 0 indicates a draw.
+The ELO calculation (discussed below) depends on this final reward being either +1, 0, -1.

 The reward signal should still be used as described in the documentation for the other trainers and [reward signals.](Reward-Signals.md) However, we encourage users to be a bit more conservative when shaping reward functions due to the instability and non-stationarity of learning in adversarial games.
-Specifically, we encouraging users to begin with the simplest possible reward function (+1 winning, -1 losing) and to allow for more iterations of training to compensate for the sparsity.
+Specifically, we encourage users to begin with the simplest possible reward function (+1 winning, -1 losing) and to allow for more iterations of training to compensate for the sparsity of reward.

+### Save Steps

+The `save_steps` parameter corresponds to the number of *trainer steps* between snapshots.
+For example, if `save_steps`=10000 then a snapshot of the current policy will be saved every 10000 trainer steps.
+Note, trainer steps are counted per agent.
+For more information, please see the [migration doc](Migrating.md) after v0.13.

+A larger value of `save_steps` will yield a set of opponents that cover a wider range of skill levels and possibly playstyles since the policy receives more training.
+As a result, the agent will train against a variety of opponents
+### Swap Steps

+The `swap_steps` parameter corresponds to the number of *trainer steps* between swapping the opponents policy with a different snapshot.
+As in the `save_steps` discussion, notethat trainer steps are counted per agent.
+For more information, please see the [migration doc](Migrating.md) after v0.13.

 ### Play against current self ratio

 The `play_against_current_self_ratio` parameter corresponds to the probability an agent will play against its ***current*** self.
-With probability `1 - play_against_current_self_ratio`, the agent will play against a snapshot of itself from a past iteration.
+With probability 1 - `play_against_current_self_ratio`, the agent will play against a snapshot of itself from a past iteration.

 ### Window

 The `window` parameter corresponds to the size of the sliding window of past snapshots from which the agent's opponents are sampled.
 For example, a `window` size of 5 will save the last 5 snapshots taken.
 Each time a new snapshot is taken, the oldest is discarded.

-### Snapshot Per

-The `snapshot_per` parameter corresponds to the number of *trainer steps* between snapshots.
-For example, if `snapshot_per=10000` then a snapshot of the current policy will be saved every 10000 trainer steps.
-Note, trainer steps are counted per agent.
-For more information, please see the [migration doc](Migrating.md) after v0.13.

 ## Training Statistics